 In the 1950s, there was a regulation that every piece of equipment must have a plug with its own fuse.
 The plugs were called 13 amp plugs, although they were often fitted with fuses of other sizes, depending on the power rating of the equipment.

 For some years, electrical equipment had been sold without a plug.
-So plugs had to be bought separately.
-A rough and ready check for someone's general competence was whether they could 'wire up a plug' with the correct coloured wires going to the correct contacts and with the correct fuse.
+So the new-style plugs had to be bought separately.
+A rough and ready check for someone's general competence was whether they could 'wire a plug' with the correct coloured wires going to the correct contacts and with the correct fuse.